 Photos & Words: Lindsey Fisher

 Now, not all of us can be so lucky to pick up a classic Tri-Five as our first set of wheels, but don’t let this now exquisitely built ’57 fool you.
 Marvin’s classic Chevy has not always been so show-worthy.
 Having purchased it from his brother-in-law in “good condition” back in the early ’70s for just $1,000 after the car had been raced for a number of years at Bandimere Speedway, Marvin quickly found out at the ripe young age of 15 just what owning a suped-up classic car meant; plenty of up-keep, more than a fair share of “handsy” schoolmates (which inspired the stickers on the wing windows, which Marvin put on shortly after getting the car and has kept, even with all new glass) and ample opportunities to get into trouble.
 But all of this was worth it, as his Tri-Five was definitely one of the coolest, and probably the quickest car in the high school parking lot growing up.
+If you would like some car parts for your car then you may want to consider comparing parts or Compare Aftermarket Parts.

 With a passion for cars that rose from playing with Hot Wheels and slot cars as a kid, as well as watching his older brother work on his own projects growing up, Marvin threw himself into the car world full force as soon as he had the keys to his Bel Air.
 Over the years, he tweaked things here and there, doing minor improvements to the car as he drove it all through high school.
 But it wasn’t until just about ten years ago that the true customization of the Chevy began to snowball.